nlxai/chat-sdk/packages/preact/README.md

 # Preact hook wrapper for the NLX Chat SDK

-This package provides a custom `useChat` [hook](https://reactjs.org/docs/hooks-intro.html) which you can use to build your own chat widget in React like so:
+This package provides a custom `useChat` [hook](https://reactjs.org/docs/hooks-intro.html) which you can use to build your own chat widget in Preact like so:

 ## Installation